Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Methodology

 \subsection{Problem Setting}

-In few-shot learning, data are partitioned into two disjoint sets: the base class set and the novel class set.
-We denote the images from the base class set as $D_b=\{(x_i,y_i)\}^{N_b}_{i=1}$, which contains $N_b$ labeled images from $C_b$ base classes and $y_i \in \{1,...,C_b\}$.
-Let $D_n=\{(x_i,y_i)\}^{N_n}_{i=1}$ denote the image dataset of the novel class, with few samples from $C_n$ classes, where $C_b\cap C_n=\emptyset$.
+In few-shot learning, data are partitioned into two disjoint sets: the base set and the novel set.
+We denote the images from the base set as $D_b=\{(x_i,y_i)\}^{N_b}_{i=1}$, which contains $N_b$ labeled images from $C_b$ base classes and $y_i \in \{1,...,C_b\}$.
+Let $D_n=\{(x_i,y_i)\}^{N_n}_{i=1}$ denote the images from the novel set, with few samples from $C_n$ novel classes, where $C_b\cap C_n=\emptyset$.
 The main goal of few-shot skin disease classification is to learn rich and transferable feature representations from the base set, such that they can easily be adapted to the novel set with only a few labeled data.

-To evaluate the generalization ability on the unseen classes, we sample \textit{N-way K-shot} episodes from novel set $D_n$ following the most common way proposed by Vinyals~\textit{et al.}~\citep{vinyals2016matching}.
+To evaluate the generalization ability on the unseen classes, we sample \textit{N-way K-shot} episodes from novel set $D_n$ following the most common way proposed by Vinyals~\etal~\cite{vinyals2016matching}.
 Each episode contains a \textit{support set} for fast adaptation and a \textit{query set} for model evaluation.
 In the support set, $N$ classes are randomly selected from $C_n$ novel classes and $K$ labeled images are sampled from each class, denoted as $S=\{(x_i, y_i)\}^{N\times K}_{i=1}$.
 In the query set, $q$ images are picked from the same $N$ classes without their labels, denoted as $Q=\{(x_i)\}^{N\times q}_{i=1}$.
 The label information of query set $Q$ is only available when computing the accuracy.

-Our work is based on the transfer-learning few-shot learning paradigm.
-Therefore, we train a feature encoder in the pre-training stage with the data from the base set, {as shown in Figure \mbox{\ref{Fig.framework}}}.
-Then, we reserve the feature extractor $f_{\theta}$ of the trained model and freeze the network parameters.
-In the following fine-tuning stage, we fine-tune a new classifier by using the images from the support set in a sampled episode, and evaluate the accuracy on the query set, {as shown in Figure \mbox{\ref{Fig.test}}}.
+Our work is based on the transfer-learning FSL paradigm.
+Therefore, we train a feature encoder in the pre-training stage with the data from the base set, as shown in Figure \mbox{\ref{fig3}}.
+Then, we preserve the feature extractor $f_{\theta}$ of the trained model and freeze the network parameters.
+In the following fine-tuning stage, we fine-tune a new classifier by using the images from the support set in a sampled episode, and evaluate the accuracy on the query set, as shown in Figure \mbox{\ref{fig4}}.